Ultra-Zactimus/Jolly_Cooperation/README.md

 1:48pm after trying to get this working I am starting to fear that I may need to change my proposal to normal React.
 I am having a super hard time just getting this to work
  1:56 I am changing my proposal from a mobile app to a React app.
 React native is giving me too many problems and I dont think I have enough time to figure it out before presentations

+ currently researching how to have nested collections on firestore